MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/export-solution-specific-version.md

 <a name="BKMK_TargetVersion"></a>
 ## Select a target version programmatically

  Use the <xref:Microsoft.Crm.Sdk.Messages.ExportSolutionRequest> to export a solution programmatically.
-After 6.0.0.0 this message has a new optional <xref:Microsoft.Crm.Sdk.Messages.ExportSolutionRequest.TargetVersion>`String` property you can use to set to “7.0.0.0” if you wish to export to the earlier version.
+After Dynamics 365 6.0.0.0 this message has a new optional <xref:Microsoft.Crm.Sdk.Messages.ExportSolutionRequest.TargetVersion>`String` property you can use to set to “7.0.0.0” if you wish to export to the earlier version.

 ### See also
  [Package and distribute extensions using solutions](/dynamics365/customer-engagement/developer/package-distribute-extensions-use-solutions)